jsnadden/Zahra/Obsidian/ZahraEngine/Planning & Learning/Audio engine.md

-OpenAL, SDL, or perhaps try writing one from scratch (with guidance, and reference to bighazel)
+OpenAL, SDL, or perhaps try writing one from scratch (with guidance from hazel)